Top 10 Best Smartwatch Apps for Designers

 7) Water Reminder

-Water is necessary for our survival, and drinking enough and the proper amount is critical for our health.
+Water is necessary for survival, and drinking enough and the proper amount is critical for our health.

 The Water Reminder app will assist you in calculating how much water your body requires, track your hydration, and gently remind you to drink water to meet your goal.